jannicz/appointment-picker/README.md

 ```

 ## Setup
-Add both the stylesheet and the script
+When using inside a static HTML file, add both the stylesheet and the script
 ```html
 <link rel="stylesheet" href="css/appointment-picker.css">
 <script src="js/appointment-picker.min.js"></script>